tgvaughan/bacter/doc/basic_tutorial.rst

 Once BEAST is running, you should see output periodically printed to standard out (if you're running BEAST from a terminal emulator) or the output window.
-The analysis we've set up should take just under an hour to complete on a modern computer.
+The analysis we've set up should take around half an hour to complete on a modern computer.

 Analyzing the results